 My advice for a long life is to exercise daily, eat and drink wisely, and never stop learning.

 We have been blessed with a great family, good health, and wonderful friends.
-Life
+Life is good.

 Michael J Dunn, M.D., 79